Contact and practical information

 For how to get to CBS by public transportation please check Rejsenplanen/Journey Planner.

-After you have been enrolled in ISUP, you will receive a letter with your username and password if you are a first time student at CBS, if you are currently enrolled or if you have been enrolled at CBS before, you will not receive a new login, but you should simply use your current/old account.
+After you have been enrolled in ISUP, you will receive an email with your username and password if you are a first time student at CBS, if you are currently enrolled or if you have been enrolled at CBS before, you will not receive a new login, but you should simply use your current/old account.

 Your username will never change, but your password expires every 3rd month and must be updated on help.cbs.dk.